linuxboot/book/src/utilities/cpu.md

 carry along in case they are needed.

 The problem here is that, if our user cares about binary size, this option is even worse.
-Deadcode removal won’t work; the whole shared library has to be carried along.
+Dead code removal won’t work; the whole shared library has to be carried along.
 Nevertheless, this can work, in some cases.

 So our user packages up their executable using `pox` or a similar tool, uses